Griffon: Spelling out All Object Locations at Any Granularity with Large Language Models: Introduction

 \section{Introduction}

-With the advancement of instruction tuning, Large Vision Language Models (LVLMs)\cite{instructblip, liu2023llava, zhu2023minigpt} have shown superiority in various vision understanding tasks\cite{antol2015vqa, chen2015microsoft, johnson2017clevr}.
-These models are increasingly being applied in practical scenarios, such as personal assistants in mobile devices\cite{ren2023pangusigma}.
-However, their application in specific domains that require fine-grained object perception and spatial localization is still limited.
+Large Language Models (LLMs)\cite{touvron2023llama,zheng2023judging} have shown state-of-the-art performances on a wide range of NLP tasks for capturing more nuanced relationships and contexts and better generalization from limited samples.
+Subsequently, Large Vision Language Models (LVLMs)\cite{instructblip, liu2023llava, zhu2023minigpt} have been naturally proposed as a general assistant to employ a LLM as the central processor to understand human intents and finish corresponding tasks.
+Though superior in various vision understanding tasks\cite{antol2015vqa, chen2015microsoft, johnson2017clevr}, they are limited in fine-grained object perception and spatial localization.
 Additionally, concerns have been raised about the occurrence of hallucinations\cite{liu2023mitigating} thought to be attributed to the lack of fine-grained supervision\cite{yin2023woodpecker}.

+On the one hand, the limitation primarily stems from the LVLMs' weak understanding of multiple objects.
+As depicted in \cref{fig:Compare}, current popular LVLMs like Shikra\cite{chen2023shikra}, Qwen-VL\cite{Qwen-VL}, and KOSMOS-2\cite{kosmos-2}, equipped with basic object perception capabilities, are constrained to localize a single, pre-existing object and struggle in more complex scenarios.
+Despite increasing the volume to million level \cite{kosmos-2, Qwen-VL, xuan2023pink, you2023ferret}, the scenario diversity is still limited to the Referring Expression Comprehension (REC).
+In essence, the crux is not the quantity of data but the lack of comprehensive and well-arranged training benchmarks.